 In this installment, we’ll be focusing on the search terms report in the dimensions tab:

-The search terms report is similar to the search query reports you used to find in the AdWords reporting center in the old Google AdWords interface.
+The search terms report is similar to the search query reports you used to find in the Google Ads reporting center in the old Google Ads interface.
 Search queries are certainly an extremely important piece of online advertising as they show you not only the keywords that you’re bidding on, but the actual queries that are driving traffic to your site.
 Search query data offers you insight into which queries aren’t working (even when they may be associated, at a higher level, with keywords that are) and which queries are working better than you thought.

 If you’re looking to quickly pull a report for a glance at query data and want the option to immediately set negatives and add queries to your campaigns as keywords, you’re better off leveraging the campaign tab and looking at search terms there.
 The value of the search term report is really in pulling larger volumes of search query data into Excel to manipulate the data there.
 You can get similar data from the keywords tab, but often getting a mass of data for this purpose is much quicker and easier within the search term report: